Compare plans fitting your coverage needs

 OPT Recommendation Form

-Typically your school will have a required OPT recommendation form, signing off on start and end date and other specifics of your proposed OPT
+Your school may have an internal but required OPT recommendation form, where an advisor will sign off on start and end date and other specifics of your proposed OPT.

 number 3